 Record types are really powerful.
 They are like glitter.
 They are so powerful and shiny, but they are almost impossible to get rid of.
 And you instantly regret having so many.

 Why is so hard to get rid of them?
 Like a field, record types can be referenced by so many metadata types.
-If you remove them without checking everywhere they are used then, you risk breaking the org.
+If you remove them without checking everywhere they are used then you risk breaking the org.
 So you don’t or can’t delete them.
-Without the analysis we are currently writing you are stuck with unused record types cluttering up the org – just like the glitter you find, weeks after the party happened, that the hoover hasn’t managed to catch.
+Without our record type analysis you are stuck with unused record types cluttering up the org.
+Just like the glitter you find, weeks after the party happened, that the hoover hasn’t managed to catch.